thunderbird89/esf/stories/story-knock-knock.md

 Reeves felt ice in her stomach.

 The Ryzak had learned from their mistake with *Gallipoli*.
 They couldn't break through the Federation's capital ship firepower as long as all three battleships were operational.
-But if they could eliminate the most dangerous one, force it out of the fight—
+But if they could eliminate the most dangerous one, force it out of the fight -

 The tactical assessment was already updating on her display, threat vectors converging on *Typhoon*'s position.